Scientific Name

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. truncata var. minor can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, H. truncata var. minor should be repotted into fresh soil every two to three years.
+However, for best health, H. truncata var. minor should be repotted into fresh soil every two to three years.

 Propagation: Vegetative propagation, especially by offsets, is the quickest and most common method of propagating Haworthias.
 They can also be propagated by leaves and seeds.
 Remove the offsets when they have started developing their own roots.
 Sow seeds in spring or fall in a well-draining soil mix.